-The King of Mushrooms, according to Siberian Shamans
+Chaga is the King of Mushrooms and “Gift of Heaven” according to Siberian Shamans

-Chaga (Inonotus Obliquus) is a curative mushroom most commonly found on birch trees.
-Different from other mushrooms, it grows its sclerotium or mycelium on the outside of the tree, instead of fruiting bodies.
-It is believed to not be parasitic, but instead to live symbiotically with the host tree.
+Chaga (Inonotus obliquus) is a mushroom most commonly found on birch trees, and can grow there for up to 80 years.
+Different from other mushrooms, it grows its sclerotium or mycelium on the outside of the tree, instead of inside.
+It is believed by some to be parasitic, but by others to instead live symbiotically with the host tree.

 Since time unremembered it has been used by the native people that lived in areas where it is found for a wide range of treatments both internally and externally in a poultice.
 In fact, it was one of the two mushrooms found on Ozti the Iceman.